rust-vmm/vm-allocator/README.md

 The struct that defines the IdAllocator contains the ends of the interval that is managed, a field that points at the next available ID and a BTreeSet that is used to store the released IDs.
-We choosed to use a BTreeSet because the average complexity for deletion and insertion is O(logN) compared to Vec for example, another benefit is that the entries are sorted so we will always use the first available ID.
+We choose to use a BTreeSet because the average complexity for deletion and insertion is O(log N) compared to Vec for example, another benefit is that the entries are sorted so, we will always use the first available ID.

 #### Allocation policy